cscart/docs/en/user_guide/users/vendors/workflow.rst

       :align: center
       :alt: Vendor plans in Multi-Vendor ecommerce software.

-The information about fees and commissions is recorded automatically in the form of **payouts** on the **Accounting** page.
-As a result, it's easier for the marketplace owner to take periodic or transaction fees into account when distributing money among vendors.
+The information about fees and commissions is recorded automatically on the **Accounting** page.
+As a result, it's easier for a marketplace owner to take periodic or transaction fees into account when distributing money among vendors.

 .. note::

-    **Summary:** The **Vendor Plans** add-on doesn't automate money distribution by itself.
+    **Summary:** The :doc:`Vendor Plans </user_guide/addons/vendor_plans/index>` add-on doesn't automate money distribution by itself.
 It only makes accounting easier by tracking one-time and periodic fees and commissions from orders.

 ===========================
 Marketplace Payment Methods